 When your boss casually mentions that you left out the index page of your report or that you seemed a little timid in your presentation, pocket that information for later.
 The next time you have a similar assignment, put those corrections into action.
 As you continue to improve, your boss will be impressed that you’ve put that feedback to good use—and will realize that he or she doesn’t have to worry about proofreading your work or putting you in front of a big meeting anymore.

 “I’ve actually already started on that” is music to your manager’s ears—it means that instead of waiting for him or her to ask you to do something, you’ve already thought of it and taken action.

 And while it may be impossible to always read your manager’s mind, start by thinking back to your previous projects.
-When you turn in your monthly report, does your boss always throw in a “Can you also you graph some of these numbers for the PowerPoint slides ?”
+When you turn in your monthly report, does your boss always throw in a “Can you also you graph some of these numbers?”
 Instead of waiting for that question to arise—again—complete the charts and turn them in with the report.

 3. Bring Your Ideas to the Table

 If you have an idea that’s going to improve efficiency, help you and your teammates perform your jobs better, or produce a financial boost for the company, your boss wants to hear about it.
 But to help you and your idea stand out even more—and increase the chance of it actually being executed—present it with a plan.

 I often have employees who will casually mention, “We should really improve this process.”
 But the main reason that process never actually gets fixed is that no one makes concrete suggestions as to *how * it should be done.

 But one day, a pair of employees came to me with a documented process, typed out step-by-step.
 They explained they had been working on it here and there in their spare time for the past few weeks, and thought it would be an excellent solution.
 And you know what?
 It was.